Postpartum

 Diastasis Recti

-Diastasis Recti (DR) is the stretching/thinning of the connective tissue between the 6-pack abs that can contribute to poor posture and may worsen low back pain, pelvic pain, and incontinence.
-DR has been associated with urinary incontinence, pelvic organ prolapse, &/or difficulty pushing during labor.
+DR is a widening of the space between the “6-pack” abs (rectus abdominis).
+DR can contribute to poor posture, low back pain, pelvic pain, abdominal pain, incontinence, pelvic organ prolapse, and difficulty pushing during labor.

 DR risk factors include: